DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

 The servo module itself is powered from the Arduino, but the servos themselves contain motors that consume more current than the Arduino is able to supply, and so a separate 5V supply is required for the servos.
 This is connected to the green terminal block at the top of the module, with terminals labelled V+ and GND.
 The V+ terminal is connected to 5V and the GND to the 0V (ground) wire of the supply.

-Connections to the Arduino are made with four jumper wires (+5V power and GND, and SCL and SDA), as shown on the following diagram:
+Connections to the Arduino are made with four jumper wires (Arduino: +5V, GND, SCL, SDA to servo module: **VCC**, GND, SCL, SDA), as shown on the following diagram:

 .. image:: /_static/images/i2c/ArduinoMegaServo.png
    :alt: PCA9685 Servo Module